iani/SC/README.txt

 - Snippets, Resource and Chain by Ioannis Zannos, March-May 2011
 - Quarks modularisation scheme by Martin Carl\'e, September-October 2011
 - Server GUI by Sergio Luque
+- beastmulch quark containing BEASTmulch UGens by Scott Wilson and the BEAST research team at the University of Birmingham

 Download from: [https://github.com/iani/SC]
 or: